S. H. M. Byers: Career

-Post war life
+Post-war life

 After his wartime service, Byers became a writer, and then a diplomat.
 He was American consul to Switzerland from 1869 to 1884 (a separate position from that of Ambassador).
 He wrote for Harper's and The Magazine of American History.
-He was a prolific author, he wrote Switzerland and the Swiss and Twenty Years in Europe as a result of his diplomatic service.
+He was a prolific author, he wrote Switzerland and the Swiss and Twenty Years in Europe, drawing on his diplomatic service.
 His works on the Civil War included What I Saw in Dixie: Or Sixteen Months in Rebel Prisons, Iowa in Wartime, With Fire and Sword, and contributions to the Annals of Iowa.
 He also wrote several volumes of poetry, with many poems about his native Iowa.
 His poem The Song of Iowa was adopted as the state song of Iowa in 1911.
-The idea of turning the poem into a song came about after he heard Confederate soldiers playing "Maryland, My Maryland" to the tune of "O Tannenbaum" outside his military prison cell.
+His idea of turning the poem into a song came about after he heard Confederate soldiers playing "Maryland, My Maryland" to the tune of "O Tannenbaum" outside his military prison cell.

-Byers moved to Los Angeles in his later years, and wrote poetry for the Los Angeles Times.
-He died there on May 24, 1933.
+Byers moved to Los Angeles in his later years and wrote poetry for the Los Angeles Times.
+He died there on May 24, 1933 and is buried in Oskaloosa, Iowa.